What is an example of codominance

 Codominance — Overview & Examples

 Learn how incomplete dominance, codominance, multiple alleles, and polygenic traits result in more variation in phenotypes.
 Alleles I A and I B for ABO blood type are neither dominant nor recessive to one another.
-The classic example that we’ll go over in more detail is the AB blood type.
+A gene that is controlled by more than two alleles.Codominance occurs when two alleles for a gene are expressed equally in the phenotype of heterozygotes.This is an example of codominance.Codominance is a form of inheritance where two alleles of the same gene are expressed roughly equal amounts in an organism.
 Explanations (5) Gabi Slizewska. are both expressed in the same phenotype, this is called codominance.Codominance is a type of inheritance where two alleles of a gene are both expressed in the phenotype.An example of codominance occurs in the ABO blood groups of humans.
 Incomplete Dominance.1: Co-dominance and Incomplete Dominance.

 A variation on incomplete dominance is codominance, in which both alleles for the same characteristic are simultaneously expressed in the heterozygote.